nomad-coe/nomad/docs/oasis.md

 ##### How to move data between installations?
 With the release of 0.8.x, we will clarify how to move data between installations.
 (See last question)

-##### How to backup my Oasis?
-To backup your Oasis at least the file data and mongodb data needs to be backed up.
-You determined the path to your file data (your uploads) during the installation.
-This directory can be backed up like any other file backup (e.g. rsync).
-To backup the mongodb, please refer to the official [mongodb documentation](https://docs.mongodb.com/manual/core/backups/).
-We suggest a simple mongodump export that is backed up alongside your files.
-The elasticsearch contents can be reproduced with the information in the files and the mongodb.